Adelaide Thunderbirds

-Adelaide Thunderbirds are an Australian netball team based in Adelaide, South Australia.
-Since 2017 they have played in Suncorp Super Netball.
+Adelaide Thunderbirds are an Australian professional netball team based in Adelaide, South Australia.
+Since 2017 they have played in Super Netball.
 Between 2008 and 2016, they played in the ANZ Championship and between 1997 and 2007, they played in the Commonwealth Bank Trophy league.
-Thunderbirds have won four premierships.
-They won their first two premierships in 1998 and 1999 during the Commonwealth Bank Trophy era and their third and fourth in 2010 and 2013 during ANZ Championship era.
+Thunderbirds have won five premierships.
+They won their first two premierships in 1998 and 1999 during the Commonwealth Bank Trophy era, their third and fourth in 2010 and 2013 during ANZ Championship era, and their sixth in 2023, 2024 during the Super Netball era.
 Historically, Thunderbirds are one of Australia's most successful netball teams.
-Between 1997 and 2010 they finished in the top three of every regular season.
+Between 1997 and 2010 they finished in the top three of every regular season, and are the first and only team to win a Trophy at all 3 eras.

 History

 Commonwealth Bank Trophy

 Between 1997 and 2007, Adelaide Thunderbirds played in the Commonwealth Bank Trophy league.
 Together with Adelaide Ravens, Melbourne Kestrels, Melbourne Phoenix, Perth Orioles, Queensland Firebirds, Sydney Sandpipers and Sydney Swifts, Thunderbirds were one of the founding members of the league.
 Thunderbirds were initially going to be named Adelaide Falcons but the name was changed at the request of the rugby union team.

 Adelaide Thunderbirds and Adelaide Ravens represented Netball South Australia and each team was assigned four state league clubs to select players from.
 Thunderbirds were aligned with Cheerio, Contax, Matrics and Oakdale.
 With a team coached by former Contax head coach, Margaret Angove and a starting seven featuring Rebecca Sanders, Kathryn Harby-Williams, Jacqui Delaney, Sarah Sutter, Peta Squire, Cassie Mogg and Alex Hodge, Thunderbirds won their first two premierships and grand finals in 1998 and 1999.